wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 If Warlock/Cleric in party.

 1. Village of Barovia (area E, chapter 13)
+	* Father Donavich suggests that Ireena be brought to the Abbey of Saint Markovia in Krezk.
+	* Morgantha, the night hag in the guise of an old woman, could communicate that Strahd’s most carefully guarded secret is a temple of forbidden lore hidden in the mountains south of Vallaki.
+1. Village of Krezk - including Abbey of Saint Markovia (area S, chapter 8)
 2. Lake Zarovich (area L)
-3. Village of Krezk - including Abbey of Saint Markovia (area S, chapter 8)
-4. Werewolf Den (area Z, chapter 15)
+3. Werewolf Den (area Z, chapter 15)
-5. Amber Temple (area X, chapter 13)
+4. Amber Temple (area X, chapter 13)

 Add cards to reading:
 * Myrmidon (5 of Swords/Spades)